Financial Aid - Adult Learner

 Federal Pell Grant Program

-The largest federal need-based student aid program provides grants up to a maximum of $6,195 per year to undergraduate students who are enrolled in their first bachelor’s degree.
+The largest federal need-based student aid program provides grants up to a maximum of $6,895 per year to undergraduate students who are enrolled in their first bachelor’s degree.
 Eligibility is based on financial need —specifically, the EFC (Expected Family Contribution) as determined by the FAFSA, as well as educational costs and student enrollment status.
-Students must file the FAFSA to be considered.
+Students must have an EFC of $6,206 to qualify for the 2022-23 academic year.
+Additionally, students must file the FAFSA to be considered.

 Federal Supplemental Educational Opportunity Grant (SEOG)